Congruency-Constrained TU Problems Beyond the Bimodular Case: Introduction

 Finally, our techniques also lead to proximity results.
 We call the problem obtained from \CCTU{}, \CCTUF{}, or \RCCTUF{} problems after dropping the congruency constraint the \emph{relaxation} of the respective problem.
 Note that this relaxation is not a linear relaxation in the usual sense as we still require integral solutions, but is nonetheless closely related to it due to the totally unimodular constraint matrices.
 Prior knowledge of proximity results in this context have been very limited.
 In particular, it was known~\cite[Lemma 3.3]{artmann2020optimization} that given a feasible \CCTU{} problem with $m=3$, then for any vertex $y\in\mathbb{Z}^n$ of the underlying polyhedron $\{x\in\mathbb{R}^n\colon Tx\leq b\}$, there exists a feasible solution $x$ of the \CCTU{} problem such that $\|y-x\|_{\infty}\leq 2$.
 While the method used in~\cite{artmann2020optimization} is specific for the $m=3$ case, our techniques lead to the following more general result for arbitrary modulus $m$ and, again, the more general congruency-constraint type.
 Here, $R$-CCTU denotes the optimization versions of \RCCTUF{} problems, analogous to the relation between \CCTU{} and \CCTUF{} problems.
 In other words, an $R$-CCTU problem is a \CCTU{} problem where the congruency-constraint $\gamma^\top x\equiv r\pmod*{m}$ for a single residue $r$ is replaced by $\gamma^\top x\in R\pmod*{m}$ for a set $R$ of residues.

-\begin{theorem} Consider a feasible $R$-CCTU problem with modulus $m$. \begin{enumerate} \item For any $x_0$ feasible for the relaxation, there is an $x$ feasible for the problem with $\|x-x_0\|_{\infty}\leq m-|R|$. \item For any $x_0$ optimal for the relaxation, there is an $x$ optimal for the problem with $\|x-x_0\|_{\infty}\leq m-|R|$. \end{enumerate} Moreover, in~\ref{thmitem:Fproximity} and~\ref{thmitem:proximity}, given $x_0$ and any feasible or optimal solution of the $R$-CCTU problem, respectively, a solution $x$ with the stated properties can be found in strongly polynomial time. \end{theorem}
+\begin{theorem} Consider a feasible $R$-CCTU problem with modulus $m$. \begin{enumerate} \item For any $x_0$ feasible for the relaxation, there is an $x$ feasible for the problem with $\|x-x_0\|_{\infty}\leq m-|R|$. \item For any $x_0$ optimal for the relaxation, there is an $x$ optimal for the problem with $\|x-x_0\|_{\infty}\leq m-|R|$, and vice versa. \end{enumerate} Moreover, in~\ref{thmitem:Fproximity} and~\ref{thmitem:proximity}, given $x_0$ and any feasible or optimal solution of the $R$-CCTU problem, respectively, a solution $x$ with the stated properties can be found in strongly polynomial time.
+Also, in~\ref{thmitem:proximity}, given $x$, a solution $x_0$ with the stated properties can be found in strongly polynomial time. \end{theorem}

-\subsection{Related work}
+\subsection{Related work\MOORdot}

 The maximum absolute value $\Delta$ of a subdeterminant of the constraint matrix is a parameter that has received significant attention in integer programming recently.
 The closely related problem class of congruency-constrained combinatorial optimization problems has been investigated already in the early 80's for the parity-constrained case, and several further advances have been made since.
 We briefly recap prior work linked to these areas.